bitpay/bitcore/docs/guide/uri.md

 ```

 ## URI Parameters
 All standard parameters can be found as members of the `URI` instance.
-However a bitcoin uri may contain other non-standard parameters, all those can be found under the `extra` namespace.
+However a bitcoin URI may contain other non-standard parameters, all those can be found under the `extra` namespace.

 See [the official BIP21 spec](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki) for more information.